Dehghanni/Teofl/Writing.md

 One of the most talked about things[** related to studying**](http://www.bellakulture.com/2015/04/the-best-study-tips-for-finals.html) is when exactly is the best time to hit the books?
 While this is most certainly affected by lifestyle and preferences, they are some pretty good reasons why as a college student you should study in the mornings.

-  - Morning; after a tiring day it is hard to retain what you studied; eventful day, read the matters more than one; the later you study, the more tired your brain is; the less you understand; in morning you had the chance to clear your mind and is easy to maintain focus; Ex: I am a morning person,
+  - Morning; after a tiring day it is hard to retain what you studied; eventful day, read the matters more than once; the later you study, the more tired your brain is; the less you understand; in morning you had the chance to clear your mind and is easy to maintain focus; Ex: I am a morning person, and I perform immensely better in the morning.
+I will work doubly more from 6 a.m. to 9 a.m. than from 6 p.m. to 9 p.m. in the afternoon.
   - As imp as brain condition is you physical condition, Mornings are great because you are at the most energetic level you&#39;ll be for the rest of the day.
 The more energetic you are, the more you are able to concentrate.
-One night I was studying I was sleepy next day I start reading the rest of the book I read about 10 pages and sud
+I stayed up one whole night to study in order that I was sleepy next day I start reading the rest of the book I read about 10 pages and suddenly I recognized that I had read them the night before.
 - **Which one of the following is the best approach to reduce living expense?
  A. share the rent with roommate
  B. do not buy the latest technology products like cellphone frequently
  C. cook food at home.**
-  - House costs are exceedingly high.
+  - House costs are exceedingly and exorbitantly high.
 Difficult for people to afford rentals.
 Share house with others is a cost-effective decision
   - It is not impossible to live w/o having latest tech products, so we do not usually spend a stupefying amount of money on them.
 There are local restaurants that sell economical food or you can use TV-dinner.
 I lived in dorm and I ate out most of the time, whereas I was student and did not have a great deal of money.
 - **Students do reading by their own personality is as important as, or more important than reading assigned by teachers.**